Lightweight Transformer for EEG Classification via Balanced Signed Graph Algorithm Unrolling: Introduction

 \section{Introduction}

-We study the problem of classifying EEG brain signals from epilepsy patients and healthy subjects.
-Compared to classical model-based methods, such as k-Nearest Neighbors with dynamic time warping features \cite{TASCI2023252} and feature extraction from time–frequency maps \cite{10558582}, deep-learning (DL) models, such as CNN-based \cite{10558582}, \cite{10810442} and \cite{Disli2025Epilepsy} and more recent transformer-based \cite{LIH2023107312}, have achieved state-of-the-art (SOTA) results (\eg, up to the $90\%$ range).
+We study the classification of EEG signals in patients with epilepsy versus healthy control subjects.
+Compared to classical model-based methods, such as k-Nearest Neighbors with dynamic time warping features \cite{TASCI2023252} and feature extraction from time–frequency maps \cite{10558582}, \textit{deep learning} (DL) models, such as CNN-based \cite{10558582}, \cite{10810442} and \cite{Disli2025Epilepsy} and more recent transformer-based \cite{LIH2023107312}, have achieved state-of-the-art (SOTA) results (\eg, up to the $90\%$ range).
 However, the transformer model consumes an enormous number of parameters and functions as an uninterpretable black box.
 Thus, \textit{parameter reduction} and \textit{interpretation} of learning models is crucial towards practical implementation on resource-constrained EEG devices.

 An alternative paradigm for data learning is \textit{algorithm unrolling} \cite{monga21}: first design an iterative optimization algorithm minimizing a mathematically-defined objective, then ``unroll'' each iteration into a neural layer, and stack them back-to-back to compose a feed-forward network for data-driven parameter learning.
 Notably, \cite{yu23nips} recently unrolls an algorithm minimizing a \textit{sparse rate-reduction} (SRR) objective into a transformer-like neural net---called ``white-box transformer''---that achieves comparable performance as SOTA in image classification, while remaining 100\% mathematical interpretable\footnote{Common in algorithm unrolling \cite{monga21}, ``interpretability'' here means that each neural layer corresponds to an iteration of an optimization algorithm minimizing a mathematically-defined objective.}.